adap/flower/baselines/baseline_template/EXTENDED_README.md

     *    A `pyproject.toml` detailing the Python environment construction process via [Poetry](https://python-poetry.org/docs/)
         *    Make sure the variable `name` in `pyproject.toml` is set to the name of the sub-directory containing all your code.
 6. Add your dependencies to the `pyproject.toml` (See below a few examples on how to do it)
-7. Ensure that the Python environment for your basline can be created without errors by simply running: `poetry install`
+7. Ensure that the Python environment for your baseline can be created without errors by simply running: `poetry install`
-8. Ensure that your baseline runs with default argument by running `poetry run python -m <your_baseline_name>/main.py`.
+8. Ensure that your baseline runs with default argument by running `poetry run python -m <your_baseline_name>/main`.
 Then, follow the instructions provided in the `README.md` and detail the steps to follow in `Environment Setup` and in `Running the Experiments`.

 > Once you are happy to merge your baseline contribution, please delete this `EXTENDED_README.md` file.